What is campimetry?

 Campimetry is a method to examine and evaluate the central part of a person’s visual field.

-Then a small object with a lighter color is introduced into its field of vision and the subject informs when he first sees it.
+Then a tiny object with a lighter color is introduced into its field of vision, and the subject informs when he first sees it.

-This process is repeated with the object that is taken to the field of vision of the subject from different directions in order to build a map of the field of vision of the subjects using only that eye.
+This process is repeated with the object taken to the field of vision of the subject from different directions to build a map of the area of sight of the issues using only that eye.

 The procedure can be repeated for the other eye since the size and shape of the subject’s visual field may not be the same for each eye.

 The field noise field white noise, also called the snowfield field meter, is a method that directly visualizes scotomas, allowing patients to detect and describe their visual field defects interactively.

 This is done by presenting an equal number of small black and white square dots randomly distributed with a blink frequency of 30 Hz in a video display unit.

 With the campimeter, you can examine an area of 35 ° (horizontal) and 24 ° (vertical) of the central visual field at a distance of 30 cm between the eye and the screen’s surface.